Investment Loans

 Drawbacks:

-Best for: Investors focusing on short-term cash flow or planning to sell the property within a few years.
+Best for: Short term cash flow, crowds or those intending to sell the property in a couple of years.

 1.2 Principal and Interest (P&I) Loans